BetterCallSky/iot_hackathon/disaster-api/README.md

 Update configuration in `src/localConfig.js`.
 In Bluemix, all settings should be provided by default via `VCAP_SERVICES`.
 Update `manifest.yml` to match your Bluemix configuration.
+Services "Compose for MongoDB" and "Push Notifications" should be connected.

 ## Install dependencies